JoachimGoedhart/A_Shiny_start/Readme.md

 -   Look for <code>library(shiny)</code> somwhere at the top of the code and add it on the line below
 </details>

 Try to run this code, does it work?
+Is this app different from the first version?

 ------------------------------------------------------------------------